What time should I expect the vehicle on Removals day?

-How do I book my relocation?
+How do I book my removals?

 When do I pay for my removal?

-Can I take my pot plants?
+Can I take my pot plants during removals?

 Yes, you can.
 Provided that all items that you want to be moved have been shown to your relocation consultant, you can take any garden plants that you require.
-You must ensure that the pots are cleaned prior to the relocation and that ‘prickly’ plants are pruned and/or tied up to prevent injury.
+You must ensure that the pots are cleaned before the relocation and that ‘prickly’ plants are pruned and/or tied up to prevent injury.
 Also, earthenware pots are prone to cracking after they have been exposed to frost and we can take no responsibility for their safe transit.

 What does a full household pack consist of?

 If you purchase a full household pack then as the name suggests we will pack everything that requires packing.
-The only area you will have to accommodate yourself is a perishable food and opened packets/jars/tins/bottles and to remove any fixtures and fittings that you wish to take with you.
-There is no need to purchase china and glass pack in addition.
+The only area you will have to accommodate yourself is perishable food and opened packets/jars/tins/bottles and to remove any fixtures and fittings that you wish to take with you.
+There is no need to purchase china and glass packs in addition.
 This includes the dismantling or reassembly of furniture.

 What does a china and glass pack consist of?